fmxsh/mdtoc.nvim/README.md

 Why?
 I need visible overview of toc of large markdown files.

-Creates a floating window.
-Uses Treesitter to parse the markdown file and generate a table of contents.
+Creates a table of contents (toc) for markdown content **or any other format supported by Treesitter** (but you have to write the parser directives for it).

+The content is sent to a buf_id, which you create yourself (thus I made a plugin for it, [fixedspace.nvim](https://github.com/fmxsh/fixedspace.nvim)).

 The table of contents (toc) is updated as the markdown file is edited.
 Moving around in the file moves the highlight in the toc-display.
 Moving in the toc display moves the cursor document in paralell.

 Not only markdown: Because of treesitter, it can parse anything.
 Works the same for code, showing functions in the toc.